Streamline your quoting, expense

 If your purchase order doesn’t have these items in the very least, you’re setting yourself up for legal and accounting problems down the line.

 But, isn’t a purchase order the same as an invoice?
-The short answer is no. These are two very different things.
+The short answer is NO. These are two very different things.

 An invoice is a formal request for payment that a vendor sends to their customers after an order is fulfilled.
 It states the amount that the customers need to pay with a detailed list of the items or services that have been supplied.